“Forgotten Hollywood”- Enjoy the Holidays at Cirque du Soleil!

 Manny P. here…

-Historic movie theatres across the country are kicking off the Holiday season by presenting classic films.
+Historic movie theaters across the country are kicking off the Holiday season by presenting classic films.
 Here’s a representative sampling of screenings taking place.

 ~ LOEW’S JERSEY THEATRE – 54 Journal Square, Jersey City, NJ